-Adjustments FTE Amount TOTAL FY 2024 APPROVED ALL FUNDS BUDGET 36.33 \$5,325,047 All Programs Current services adjustments- Current services adjustments reflect the change in cost of continuing the current level of service into the next fiscal year, including regular increases and/or decreases in salaries & benefits, contracts, and materials.
-Personnel increases include a total pay scale increase of 2.0% for non-collectively bargained City employees, which is offset by the application of an increased City-wide vacancy savings factor for FY 2025.
+Adjustments FTE Amount TOTAL FY 2024 APPROVED ALL FUNDS BUDGET 36.33 All Programs Current services adjustments- Current services adjustments reflect the change in cost of continuing the current level of service into the next fiscal year, including regular increases and/or decreases in salaries & benefits, contracts, and materials.
+Personnel increases include a total pay scale increase of 2.0% for non-collectively bargained City employees, which is partially offset by the application of an increased Citywide vacancy savings factor for FY 2025.
 0.00 \$42,878 Office of Historic Alexandria Alexandria Community Remembrance Project-The FY 2025 budget includes one-time funding to support the Alexandria Community Remembrance Project, a city-wide initiative aimed at addressing Alexandria's history of racial injustices while promoting equity and inclusion.
 This funding will finance a temporary part-time program manager position and support two memorial events.
-0.00 \$72,031 TOTAL FY 2025 PROPOSED ALL FUNDS BUDGET 36.33 \$5,439,956
+0.00 \$72,031 Office of Historic Alexandria Rental fee adjustments -The FY 2025 approved budget includes fee adjustments for rental events at OHA supervised sites to accommodate cost increases, which is projected to result in a \$20,000 increase in general fund revenues.
+The last update to this fee structure was implemented in FY 2016.
+0.00 \$0 TOTAL FY 2025 APPROVED ALL FUNDS BUDGET 36.33 \$5,439,956